 The Florida Fire Sprinkler Association, Inc., filed comments and alternative language to this rule.
 They have requested that no charge apply for fire protection service.
 While we agree that fire protection is a good thing, we cannot support its provision at no cost.

+At the special agenda, Mr. Buddy Dewar of the Florida Fire Sprinkler Association asked the Commission to modify the recommended rule to exclude from specific charges sprinkler systems for private fire protection.
+Mr. Dewar explained how correctly installed and working sprinkler systems extinguish fires more quickly and with less overall water than pump trucks and hydrants.
+The Commissioners expressed a desire to learn more about these systems and the possible long term savings to customers.
+Staff was directed to make this an issue in the upcoming hearings and to provide as much information as possible.
+The recommended rule has been left unchanged pending the hearing.

 25-30.470 Calculation of Rate Reduction After Rate Case Expense is Amortized - The adoption of this new rule will implement the statutory mandate of 367.0816, Florida Statutes (1991), requiring amortization of rate case expense over a period of four years, followed by a reduction in rates.